Articles, Client Moments

-When the Contempo opened to the public in 2008 it wasn’t just the narrow-lot design that got people talking.
+When the Contempo opened to the public in 2008 it wasn’t just the narrow lot home that got people talking.
 There were pods, pavilions and light shafts to discuss, along with a cubist elevation that the Bauhaus design pioneers would have been proud of.

 Built on a 9m-wide block in Nedlands, the Contempo was a home for design-savvy Generation X-ers looking for style, space and purpose, but none of the maintenance.
 Easy to live in and enjoy.
 Easy to lock up and leave when you wanted to take off.